Harshitha-harshitha/ServianAssessment/README.md

         6. Deploy the Docker container in Azure App Service(Linux) using the above Docker Image by CD pipeline

-        7. Create a postgres DB and connect app to the DB with connection string
+        7. Create a postgres DB with replica for high availability

 	8. Render the site